UnknownCoder777/Discord.Js-Bot-Basics/README.md

 Replace YOUR BOT TOKEN with your token that you have copied from Discord Developers Portal.
 And replace YOUR PREFIX with a prefix of your wish.

+Then you can start your bot by clicking start.bat.

+For help you can join (https://discord.gg/cSkusSBJ8U) here .

+Thank you !!!